liorgu/yearn2learn/src/pages/posts/2019-04-04.md/dilemmas-with-react-hooks-2.md

 Some important points about `useMemo`:
 1. **Only the result from the last render of the component is saved**, not results of other previous renders, and not results of other instances of the same component.
 2. If you forget to pass a second argument to `useMemo`, the memoization will never occur.
-If you pass an empty array as a second argument, the memoization will always occur.
+If you pass an empty array as the second argument, the function will be executed only once and that result will be memoized for the rest of the component life.
 3. You don't have to put all the variables that are being used at the memoized function on the dependencies array, but you should.
 Otherwise, you may have bugs that you don't anticipate.
 In order to prevent those mistakes, I **recommend using the [ESLint plugin of React hooks](https://github.com/facebook/react/tree/master/packages/eslint-plugin-react-hooks)** which has a rule named "exhaustive-deps" which will warn you if a dependency was missed.
 4. React team warns that in the future, the memoization won't be guaranteed.
 From React docs: "You may rely on useMemo as a performance optimization, not as a semantic guarantee.
 React may choose to “forget” some previously memoized values and recalculate them on next render".